dashpilot/alpinejs-page-editor/README.md

 Each section in your site corresponds to a top-level object key in data.json.
 The value of this key should be and object.

-If you name a key of that object `body` or `description` it becomes a multiline input (textarea).
+If you name a key of that object `intro`, `body`, `details` or `description` it becomes a multiline input (textarea).
 If you name it `image` ite becomes an image uploader.
 All other keys become single-line inputs.

 ```json
 {